Review system architecture (commonplace.review + commonplace.cli.review)

 commonplace.review— library code only.
 Pure functions, dataclasses, the SQLite layer, the runner subprocess wrappers.
 Nomain()functions, no argparse, noPath.cwd()at import time.
 Importable from any caller without pulling in CLI machinery.commonplace.cli.review— thin CLI wrappers.
 Each module is argparse +Path.cwd()+prepare_review_db(...)+ one library call.
 Thecommonplace-*review entry points inpyproject.tomlall live here.

 For most modules the lib name and the CLI name match.
-For example commonplace.review.run_review_bundle is the library that owns the create_run → runner → record_and_finalize_run pipeline; commonplace.cli.review.run_review_bundle is the thin wrapper that argparse-parses the user's invocation and calls into the lib.
+For example commonplace.review.run_review_bundles is the library that resolves note-local gate requests into bundle-sized runner calls and hands each batch to executor.execute_batch; commonplace.cli.review.run_review_bundles is the thin wrapper that argparse-parses the user's invocation and calls into the lib.
 Two modules (resolve_gates and review_target_selector) exist in both packages because they were split during the layout migration: lib helpers stayed in commonplace.review.*, the CLI main() moved to commonplace.cli.review.*.

 Architecture overview